sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 You might have noticed that the `__PRODUCT_NAME` and `__REPOSITORY_NAME` is based on my naming concept for Satellite[^naming_concept].
 The definition of the `__REPOSITORY_ID` on the other hand is Satellite's default for custom repositories and is not influenced by me in any way.

 Now to the reason why this is important: There are situations where you'd like to have EPEL repositories enabled, but there is catch with that.
 EPEL often times contains more updated version of packages.
-This becomes an issue, when you mix and match the dependencies with packages from RHEL, as they are not meant to work with EPEL by default.
+This becomes an issue, when you mix and match the dependencies with packages from RHEL, as they are usually not meant to work with dependencies that have a newer version than what is shipped in RHEL (e.g. EPEL).
 To prevent issues right from the get-go, I disable EPEL before installing or updating any packages.
-After the provisioning has been done, EPEL will be enabled again (that is done by the Snippet `snt-enable_epel`) if the EPEL repository is enabled within the Activation Key.
+After the provisioning has been done, the EPEL repository will be enabled again (that is done by the Snippet [`snt-enable_epel`](#snippet-snt-enable_epel)) if the EPEL repository is enabled within the Activation Key.

 #### Snippet: `snt-configure_time_synchronization`

 The snippet `snt-configure_time_synchronization` has one job: Configuring the time synchronization either via NTPd (RHEL 7) or (RHEL 8 and above) chronyd.
 It deploys a **minimalist** configuration for either of the daemons to ensure that the time is correct before we register the system to Red Hat's Identity Management (IdM).
-If the time deviates too much of the actual time enrolling to IdM would fail (Microsoft Active Directory (AD) would refuse to add the system as well).
+If the time deviates too much of the actual time, enrolling to IdM would fail (Microsoft Active Directory (AD) would refuse to add the system as well).
 This is because LDAP is (usually!) based on SSL and SSL needs to have correct date and time set otherwise it will not work properly.

 The NTP server to use, however, is determined way earlier in the Kickstart process.
-It is gathered in `pvt-provisioning` with the following code:
+It is gathered in [`pvt-provisioning`](#template-pvt-provision) with the following code:
 ```erb
 declare -r __NTP_SERVER="$(dig +short _ntp._udp.<%= @host.domain -%> SRV | awk '{print $4}' | sed 's/\.$//')"
 ```

 The above code snippet queries the DNS and asks for a [service (SRV) record](https://en.wikipedia.org/wiki/SRV_record) at `_ntp._udp.example.com`.
 This means that you need to have an SRV record for `_ntp._udp.example.com` as otherwise the provisioning will fail (early in the Kickstart).
 Of course, you need to substitute `example.com` with the domain the host is going to be provisioned.

-To as why the NTP server is determined early in the Kickstart and not in this Snippet: In the beginning of the Kickstart (*almost* at start of the `%post` section) I determine everything that is required for the installation to proceed.
+To as why the NTP server is determined early in the Kickstart and not in this Snippet: In the beginning of the Kickstart (*almost* at start of the `%post` section), I determine everything that is required for the installation to proceed.
 Amongst these things is the NTP server.
 This is a benefit, because the installation will fail quicker and that way you save some time. :sunglasses:

 #### Snippet: `snt-idm_register`